arykov/arykov.github.com/_posts/2012-08-02-weblogicmbeanmaker-and-maven.md

 tags: [weblogic, maven, security]
 ---
 {% include JB/setup %}
 Setting up Maven build of your custom WebLogic security providers is no trivial task.
-This [post](http://monduke.com/2007/08/29/maven-and-weblogicmbeanmaker-in-weblogic-910/) describes some of the pain you have to go to, but does not take you quite all the way.
-Yet this solution still depends on WebLogic.
+This [post](http://monduke.com/2007/08/29/maven-and-weblogicmbeanmaker-in-weblogic-910/) describes some of the pain you have to go through, but does not take you quite all the way.
+It still depends on WebLogic being installed.
 This makes assumptions about machines where maven will run on.

 To solve this problem you need to pass -Dweblogic.home=${project.build.sourceDirectory}/.. parameter to WebLogicMBeanMaker subprocesses to trick it into using location of your choice.
 This can be done like this